-With only one month until Black Friday, we breakdown the biggest trends from last year and lay out what retailers should (and shouldn’t) be marking down.
+With only one month left until Black Friday, a look into the biggest trends from last year and the products to mark down...

 You’ve spent months feverishly working to lock and load your discount strategy for Black Friday.
 However, there is still time for last-minute tweaks to save your margins from any unnecessary damage.
-We breakdown the biggest Black Friday trends to come out of last year and layout what retailers should (and shouldn’t) be marking down.
+We breakdown the biggest Black Friday trends to come out of last year and layout what products to reduce and avoid discounting.

-Right now, you should be making sure any items such as recent hot sellers (sheer puff sleeves, we’re looking at you) aren’t lined up for 60% reductions over Black Friday weekend, as well as monitoring the shifts your competitors are making.
+With a little over a month until the big day, you should be making sure any items such as recent hot sellers (yes, seamless bodysuits, we’re looking at you) aren’t lined up for 60% reductions over Black Friday weekend, as well as monitoring the shifts your competitors are making.

 Ready to make data your ally?
 Get in touch to see how EDITED’s retail decision platform can help demystify one of the most significant sale events on the retail calendar.

 Analyzing your competitor’s assortment breakdown can help reveal the categories with the potential for reduction over the holidays.

 As the second wave approaches, consumers will be hesitant to go into stores creating an opportunity to reduce products without a wide size range.
 In the US, accessories equal nearly 25% of products in stock and 20% in the UK.
 Across each region last year, it was one of the top three categories reduced.
 Coupled with waning interest in handbags and jewelry as consumers spend more time indoors, accessories are the ideal category to reduce in order to minimize returns during the sale period.
 However, hold off on discounting too deeply on items that can fall under “webcam wins” such as chunky chain-link necklaces and drop earrings – making a statement over Zoom meetings will remain relevant going forward.